linerunnerPrime/simple_shell_environment_macOS/README.md

 # Preferred terminal emulator for MacOS: iterm2
 ## Download the newest version at the link below and copy it into your applications folder
 - https://iterm2.com/downloads.html

 ## You'll also find a copy of my current iterm2 config that I use that should include my custom hotkey setup.
 - <https://github.com/linerunnerPrime/simple_shell_environment_macOS/blob/main/iTerm2%20State_090824.itermexport>

+## Additionally, you may want or be prompted to install a nerdfont which can be done quickly by running the following
+- ``brew install --cask font-hurmit-nerd-font``